-Saucha‘s the first of the niyama, the active observances.
+Saucha’s the first of the niyamas, the active observances.
 It involves keeping things clean, inside and out.
 “For me, [the concept of] saucha means both physical and mental hygiene,” says Cope.
-“You want to keep your thoughts uncluttered so you can feel free from afflictive emotions; you keep your body and environment in order, to create a sense of calm.”
+“You want to keep your thoughts uncluttered so you can feel free from afflictive emotions.
+You keep your body and environment in order, to create a sense of calm.”
 A mind trained by meditation has more complexity and orderliness.
 Physical orderliness can also affect the mind.
-So get rid of clutter, scrub floors, simplify your life—all these are expressions of saucha.
+So get rid of clutter, scrub your floors, simplify your life—all these are expressions of saucha.

 But don’t get too hung up on the idea of literal purity.
 “When you work at purifying the body, you begin to understand that it will never be perfectly clean,” Kraftsow says.
 Patanjali says, “look more deeply at what the body is: The more you clean it, the more you realize that it is an impermanent, decaying thing.
 Saucha helps break up excessive fixation with your body, or the bodies of others.”

-In nearly every translation of Yoga Sutra II.42, santosha is interpreted as the greatest happiness, the underlying joy that cannot be shaken by life’s tough moments, by injustice, hardship, bad luck.
+Nearly every translation of Yoga Sutra II.42 interprets santosha as the greatest happiness.
+It is the underlying joy that cannot be shaken by life’s tough moments, by injustice, hardship, or bad luck.
 “Contentment is really about accepting life as it is,” says Bell.
 “It’s not about creating perfection.
 Life will throw whatever it wants at you, and you ultimately have little control.
 Be welcoming of what you get.”

-You can practice this on the mat quite easily, by acknowledging your tendency to strive to do a perfect pose and accepting the one you’ve got.
+You can practice this on the mat quite easily, by acknowledging your tendency to strive to do a perfect pose and accepting the pose that your body can do.
 “There’s no guarantee that you’ll get enlightened when you do a backbend with straight arms, or touch your hands to the floor in Uttanasana (Standing Forward Fold),” says Bell.
 “The process of santosha is relaxing into where you are in your pose right now and realizing that it is perfect.”
 Lasater compares santosha to the deep relaxation possible in Savasana (Corpse Pose).
 “You can’t run after contentment,” Lasater says.
 “It has to find you.
 All you can do is try to create the space for it.”